 Grazing animals have different requirements for micronutrients to those that are required for grass growth.
-Selenium is an essential nutrient for animals but is not widely recognised as a plant nutrient so it is important to ensure sufficient is present in the grass to meet the animals' needs.
+Selenium is an essential nutrient for animals but not for plants so it is important sufficient is present in the grass to meet the animals' needs.

 Selenium levels in grass are often too low